top of page

 Conclusion for Genesis 1 v1, The “beginning”.

-This lengthy astronomy presentation compared what the bible teaches about the “beginning” with modern astronomy.
-Modern Big Bang cosmology includes fascinating details about how many conventional scientists believe the universe was created{4,11,16,17}.
-However, lack of supporting observational discoveries shows most features of Big Bang cosmology are conjectural for now.
+The lengthy astronomy presentation compared what the bible teaches about the “beginning” with observational discoveries made by modern astronomy.
+Big Bang cosmology includes fascinating details about how many conventional scientists believe the universe was created{4},{11},{16},{17}.
+However, lack of supporting observational discoveries for most of its features allows the conjectural ones to be omitted for comparison with scripture.

-Genesis 1:1 states the universe had a definite beginning, and Psalm 33:6 implies its creation was brief.
-Its continued expansion is described by “He spreads out the northern skies over empty space” in Job 26:7, and “He stretches out the heavens like a canopy and spreads them out like a tent to live in” in Isaiah 40:22b, and 42:5 [italics were added to 1984 NIV text].
+Genesis 1:1 states the universe had a definite beginning, and Psalm 33:6 implies its creation of matter was brief.
+Its continued expansion was described by “He spreads out the northern skies over empty space” in Job 26:7, and “He stretches out the heavens like a canopy and spreads them out like a tent to live in” in Isaiah 40:22b, and 42:5 [italics were added to 1984 NIV text].

 Click on active links to read internet references: